andrewheiss/datavizs22.classes.andrewheiss.com/content/example/12-example.markdown

 Plotting places like Alaska, Hawaii, and Puerto Rico gets a little tricky since they're far away from the contiguous 48 states.
 There's an easy way to handle it though!

-First, there's a package named [**tigris**](https://github.com/walkerke/tigris) that provides a neat interface for working with spatial data from the [US Census's TIGER shapefiles](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html) (like downloading them directly for you). **tigris** is on CRAN, but as of May 2021, it's an older version from July 2020 that's missing some neat additions.
-Install the latest development version [following the instructions at GitHub](https://github.com/walkerke/tigris) (i.e. run `remotes::install_github('walkerke/tigris')` in your console).
+First, there's a package named [**tigris**](https://github.com/walkerke/tigris) that provides a neat interface for working with spatial data from the [US Census's TIGER shapefiles](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html).
 In addition to providing a ton of functions for getting shapefiles for states, counties, voting districts, Tribal areas, military bases, and dozens of other things, **tigris** has a `shift_geometry()` function that will change the coordinates for Alaska, Hawaii, and Puerto Rico so that they end up in Mexico and the Gulf of Mexico.